pact-foundation/pact-ruby/README.md

 require './spec_helper'

 Pact.service_provider "My Service Provider" do
-  # If you have a config.ru file, the app will be loaded from it automatically and you can skip the app config.
-  # Otherwise, set your rack app here as you would when using Rack::Test::Methods

-  app { MyApp.new }
+  app { MyApp.new } # Optional, loads app from config.ru by default

   honours_pact_with 'My Service Consumer' do